-Requirement I1.2 encourages students to explore the intellectual connections between the fields of French and Francophone studies, Hispanic studies, and Italian studies as well as fosters both a comparative and interdisciplinary understanding of Romance studies.
-Students should have their elective (Requirement II.2) approved by the RLL advisor.
+Requirement 11.2 encourages students to explore the intellectual connections between the fields of French and Francophone studies, Hispanic studies, Italian studies, and Portuguese studies while fostering both a comparative and interdisciplinary understanding of Romance studies.
+Students should have their elective (Requirement 11.2) approved by the RLL advisor.

 All RLL majors will be enrolled in the senior seminar (Requirement II.3) during the fall academic term of their senior year.
-This seminar relies on students' prior coursework as a basis for reinforcing connections between courses in French, Italian, and Spanish as well as offers an introduction to the methods of Romance Studies and an exploration of potential topics for which crossing boundaries between languages might provide productive avenues of inquiry.
+This seminar relies on students' prior coursework as a basis for reinforcing connections between courses in French, Italian, Portuguese, and Spanish as well as offers an introduction to the methods of Romance Studies and an exploration of potential topics for which crossing boundaries between languages might provide productive avenues of inquiry.
 A major component of the senior seminar involves individual research projects tailored to each student's linguistic competences.